Information sought on fatal crash car

 Jonny Smith was at the wheel of a Peugeot 206 which was struck by another car as it swerved to avoid the stolen Audi A3 with number plate, SM17 EAK.

-Police want to speak with drivers with dash cams who were in the area.
+Police want to speak to drivers with dash cams who were in the area.

 Mr Smith's car burst into flames after the collision and his body was discovered after the blaze was put out by fire crews.